botanalytics/docs/docs/metrics/audience/demographics/device-capabilities/capabilities.md

 When a category is selected, the chart displays percentages for two subcategories:

-##### Has [Capability]
-This percentage represents the portion of users within the selected category who possess the specified capability (e.g., "Has Screen").
+- **Has [Capability]**: This percentage represents the portion of users within the selected category who possess the specified capability (e.g., "Has Screen").
-##### No [Capability]
-This percentage represents the portion of users within the selected category who do not possess the specified capability (e.g., "No Screen").
+- **No [Capability]**: This percentage represents the portion of users within the selected category who do not possess the specified capability (e.g., "No Screen").

 ### Significance and Usage

 #### Device Capability Insights

 The chart provides insights into the device capabilities of chatbot users and how they are distributed across different categories.

 #### User Experience Customization

 Chatbot developers can use this data to customize the user experience based on the available device capabilities.
 For example, if a user has a screen, the chatbot might provide visual content, whereas for users without a screen, it may focus on audio interactions.

 #### Feature Prioritization